 Generally, whenever there is a steep yield curve, the short-term interest rates remain very low.
 The Central bank would have reduced them to tackle the recession.
 A steep yield curve suggests that investors expect inflation to rise and economic growth to pick up.

 However, the barbell strategy could result in losses at the time of a steep yield curve.
-Or when there is a significant rise or drop in the long-term interest rates.
+Or when there is a significant rise in the long-term interest rates.

 A flat yield curve is often seen as a sign of economic uncertainty or a potential slowdown.
 It can have implications for banks and other financial institutions, as their profitability may be affected since their business model relies on borrowing at short-term rates and lending at long-term rates.
 A flat yield curve can also impact investors’ decisions regarding asset allocation and investment strategies.